 We will continue to offer the existing equipment options as individual items.
 These will still have their place for use in different circumstances.

-The new kit will be finalised in the remainder of 2019 and we intend to launch it as a new product in the Equipment Catalogue early in 2020.
+The new kit will be finalised in the remainder of 2019 and we intend to launch it as a new product in the Equipment Catalogue in the summer of 2020.
 Watch this page for updates.